 I love Citymapper and there is not a day that goes by without me using this app.
 It’s one of the best apps for utilising public transportation in London.
 Citymapper is used in over 30 countries and gives the most detailed journey planner information, in comparison to other travel apps.
 The app provides real-time departure and disruption updates and connects to cycle routes and Uber.

 The app even tells you the quickest route for your journey and can be used offline.
 You can set the app to alert you when to get off the bus or train at a specific stop.
 I find this handy when I’m taking the public transport for the first time in a new city and you will too when using it to get around London.

+You can also get to know your way around London by taking a walking tour in London.

 You may also like: How to spend a weekend in London